 Now, we know that bamboo can grow quickly, requires no pesticides, and needs 30% less water in general, it can also grow in many different environments.
 In fact, it most commonly grows in Southeast Asia, Northern Australia, the Southeast United States, and Sub-Saharan Africa.
 With bamboo being such a resilient plant, I’m always curious why it hasn’t become more mainstream, especially with the rise of eco-friendly products.

-When it comes to bamboo fabrics, it’s important to be aware of which types of bamboo fabrics are available and which ones are more eco-friendly than others.
-If you don’t care about the eco-friendliness of your products, then feel free to pick whichever type of bamboo fabric that you like.
+When it comes to the best bamboo sheets, it’s important to be aware of which types of bamboo fabrics are available and which ones are more eco-friendly than others.
+If you don’t care about the eco-friendliness of your products, then feel free to pick whichever type of fabric you like.

 The reason for this is that the production process it goes through uses a lot of harmful chemicals that end up in our waterways and soil.
 To produce viscose rayon, the material must go through an intense chemical process involving the use of harsh chemicals such as sulfuric acid and sodium hydroxide.